 Author of Too Many Bosses, Too Few Leaders (Simon & Schuster 2011), Be the Change (McGraw-Hill 2014), Open Source Leadership (McGraw-Hill Oct 2017), and a regular writer for Forbes, Rajeev is the CEO of the Iclif Leadership and Governance Centre.
 He has extensive global experience in leadership development with a particular focus on uncovering personal and organisational “Leadership Energy,” and developing and delivering business strategy.

 Rajeev’s professional roots are in industry.
-He has been Chief Learning Officer of both Coca-Cola and Morgan Stanley, and has formerly held senior positions at American Express and Goldman Sachs.
+He has been the Chief Learning Officer of both Coca-Cola and Morgan Stanley, and has formerly held senior positions at American Express and Goldman Sachs.
 At Goldman, Rajeev helped found Pine Street – the firm’s acclaimed leadership academy – and headed Pine Street for Europe and Asia.
 In his early career, Rajeev was a banker and currency trader.

 He has provided coaching, consulting and advisory services globally.
 His clients include Deutsche Bank, HSBC, Mitsubishi, Johnson & Johnson, MetLife, The World Bank, US Treasury, US Securities & Exchange Commission, Indian Railways, Sinarmas Indonesia, Allianz, Permata Bank Indonesia, PwC, Nestle, Mohammad bin Rashid School of Government Dubai, Prudential, Maybank, Great Eastern, Citibank and many more.
 He also serves as guest faculty at leading business schools in the US, Europe and Asia.